 Military personnel can receive compensation even for items they did not actually receive during service: Supreme Court decision

 The Supreme Court, composed of judges of the Cassation Administrative Court panel, concluded that mobilized servicemen do not lose the right to monetary compensation.
-The Court overturned the decisions of two instances that denied the serviceman such compensation and sent the case for reconsideration.
+The Court overturned the decisions of two instances that denied the soldier such compensation and sent the case for reconsideration.

 The plaintiff served in the military by conscription during mobilization in a military unit.

-After discharge, the former serviceman applied to the command with a request for a certificate regarding the value of material assets that belonged to him before issuance, as well as for payment of monetary compensation for unreceived items.
+After discharge, the former soldier applied to the command with a request for a certificate regarding the value of material assets that belonged to him before issuance, as well as for payment of monetary compensation for unreceived items.
 However, he received no response.

-In the lawsuit, the plaintiff requested:
+In the claim, the plaintiff requested:

-• to oblige the military unit to accrue and pay the appropriate compensation for the service period from January 15 to August 28, 2024.
+- to oblige the military unit to accrue and pay the appropriate compensation for the service period from January 15 to August 28, 2024.

 The Supreme Court reminded that the right to monetary compensation arises from the moment the serviceman acquires the right to receive a specific material item according to established provision norms but does not actually receive it.
 Compensation payment is made, in particular, upon discharge from military service.